gearboxworks/launch/README.md

 `launch` is a tool specifically designed to simplify running Docker containers.

-Launch provides three (3) important functional areas, without any Docker container learning curve:
+Launch provides three (4) important functional areas, without any Docker container learning curve:

+- Allows for "install" of applications as though natively installed - even on a remote Docker server!
 - Allows control over Gearbox Docker containers: stop, start, create, remove.
-- Build, update, modify and release Docker images.
+- Build, update, modify and release Gearbox Docker images.
 - Acts as a proxy for interactive commands within a Gearbox Docker container.

 It also provides a functional SSH daemon for connecting remotely as well as a standard set of common tools and utilities.